justinhchae/stocks/README.md

 ## LSTM PyTorch Methodology

-### For Demo Data
+* Unlike ARIMA and Prophet, the LSTM model is used to predict sequences that are far outisde the training window.

 * Parse data for each trading day into windows of size 15 and increment step size by 1 then consume batched data from PyTorch DataLoader objects

+* In addition to sequence alone, a second LSTM model combines a sequence of past prices with the sentiment score of the sentiment score associated with the time index of the predicted price.

 * Example: Train on data for from index 0 to 14 and predict the value at index 15, then increment window size from [1:15] and predict index at 16, and so on.

-* Unlike ARIMA and Prophet, the LSTM Model is used to predict sequences far outisde the training window.

-* In addition to sequence alone, a second LSTM combines price with the sentiment score of the predicted price.

 ## Relevant Documentation